UWPCE-PythonCert/IntroToPython-2014/_sources/exercises/html_renderer.txt

 Duck Typing
 -----------

-The Python model of duck typing is if quacks like a duck, then treat it like a duck.
+The Python model of duck typing is: If quacks like a duck, then treat it like a duck.

 But in this case, we're not actually rendering the object at this stage, so calling the method isn't appropriate.

 **Checking for an attribute**

-Instead of calling the method, see if it's there:
+Instead of calling the method, see if it's there.
+You can do that with ``hasattr()``

-You can check if the passed-in object has a ``render()`` attribute:
+check if the passed-in object has a ``render()`` attribute:

 .. code-block:: python

     if hasattr(content, 'render'):
         self.content.append(content)
     else:
-        self.content.append(TextWrapper(content))
+        self.content.append(TextWrapper(str(content))

+Note that I added a ``str()`` call too -- so you can pass in anything -- it it will get string-ified -- this will be ugly for many objects, but will work fine for numbers and other simple objects.

 This is my favorite. ``html_render_wrap.py`` in Solutions demonstrates with method.